Working in Singapore

 - Currency: Singapore Dollar (SGD or S$).

-- Health: healthcare is excellent but also very expensive and medical insurance is advised.
-Avoid poorly cooked food, particularly seafood, and be cautious of certain types of fish that contain biotoxins, even if cooked.
+- Health: healthcare is excellent but expensive, so medical insurance is essential.
+The tap water is safe to drink but avoid poorly cooked food, particularly seafood.
 There is a risk of dengue fever, which is transmitted by mosquitoes.
 There is no commercially available vaccine, so taking the usual precautions against mosquitoes is important.

 - Type of government: republic and parliamentary democracy.